 Can PowerBat be used in broadcasting?

 Yes!
 The technology was used in the 2019 Tamil Nadu Premier League (TNPL) during live match broadcasting, the first such instance in world cricket.
 Recently, it was used in IPL 2020 as part of the PowerShot Challenge – a matchup between the biggest power hitters from multiple IPL franchises, and shown on Star Sports.
-It empowers broadcasters to enhance fan engagement by providing contextual insights in batting and with never before seen player stories and matchups.

 Have you seen the PowerShot challenge?
 Check out Andre Russell's take on the tech: "PowerBat in Action at PowerShot Challenge"